Coronavirus (COVID-19)- updated information for visitors

 Noise and sleep

-Sleep studies are carried out overnight in the children’s sleep centre, with daytime studies occurring on some days.
-Patients and visitors to Snow Leopard are asked to keep noise to a minimum as they walk by the Sleep Centre bedrooms, especially when the “sleep study in progress” signs are displayed
+Sleep studies happen overnight in the children’s sleep centre.
+On some days we have daytime studies.
+Patients and visitors to Snow Leopard are asked to keep noise to a minimum as they walk by the sleep centre bedrooms, especially when the “sleep study in progress” signs are displayed.

 Good sleep is important for all children’s growth so our team work with children and families to develop and support good sleep habits.
 Children who come to the Snow Leopard ward often have complex medical problems and are likely to have had long stays in hospital during their life.
 This can affect their ability to develop a good sleep routine.